virtual-disk-array/vda_doc/source/MultipleComponentsInOneServer.rst

   ./configure
   make

-After build the spdk, we should setup the environment for spdk.
+After build the spdk, we should initialize the environment for spdk.
 We can use the ``scripts/setup.sh`` in the spdk directory.
 Here we specific 8G hugepages::